 Juggling multiple loans or credit cards?
 If you're feeling stretched thin, you're definitely not alone.
 Many New Zealand borrowers reach a point where keeping track of different due dates and repayments becomes overwhelming.

 That’s where debt consolidation can help.
-It’s about rolling your existing debts into a single, easier-to-manage loan.
+It involves restructuring existing debts into a single, easier-to-manage loan.
 Instead of juggling several payments, you have one structured repayment.
+For homeowners, this may involve consolidating unsecured debts through their mortgage.

 It may be worth considering if you are: